Local Sailing Community

-In addition to its own events, WPNSA provides the base from which a number of organisations operate including the Royal Yachting Association’s Olympic and Paralympic sailing teams and commercial and charitable sailing organisations including the Official Test Centre windsurfing school (OTC), Parents Get Lost (PGL), Weymouth College, The Chesil Sailing Trust, the Andrew Simpson Sailing Centre and Chesil Sailability.
-The OTC and PGL are commercial organisations, Weymouth College is an educational establishment and The Chesil Sailing Trust, the Andrew Simpson Sailing Centre and Chesil Sailability are registered charities.
+In addition to its own events, WPNSA provides the base from which a number of organisations operate including the Royal Yachting Association’s Olympic and Paralympic sailing teams and commercial and charitable sailing organisations including the Official Test Centre windsurfing school (OTC), Parents Get Lost (PGL), Weymouth College, The Chesil Sailing Trust, the Andrew Simpson Watersports Centre and Chesil Sailability.
+The OTC and PGL are commercial organisations, Weymouth College is an educational establishment and The Chesil Sailing Trust, the Andrew Simpson Watersports Centre and Chesil Sailability are registered charities.

 Established in 2001 to enable young, disadvantaged and disabled people to participate in sailing.
 The Chesil Sailing Trust raises funding to support sailing activity.
 Its best known programme is the ‘Sail for a Fiver’ scheme which, through their schools, offers primary school children the opportunity of a half-day of sailing or wind-surfing.
 Since 2003/4 the charity has enabled some 14,000 children to experience their first taste of sailing by meeting the difference between the £5 which the children are charged and the full cost.
-The majority of the sessions are delivered by the Andrew Simpson Sailing Centre, others by the Weymouth Outdoor Education Centre and, in the past, the Lyme Regis Sailing School and the Hengistbury Head Outdoor Education Centre.
+The majority of the sessions are delivered by the Andrew Simpson Watersports Centre, others by the Weymouth Outdoor Education Centre and, in the past, the Lyme Regis Sailing School and the Hengistbury Head Outdoor Education Centre.

 The Chesil Sailing Trust’s other programmes include bursaries to enable children to progress from the introductory session to regular participation and on through RYA dinghy qualifications, sponsoring young people on tall-ship voyages, programmes to train unemployed young people to become sailing instructors and the development of talent amongst promising young sailors.

 The Andrew Simpson Sailing Foundation was established following the unfortunate death of the Olympic Gold Medallist, Andrew (Bart) Simpson in training for the America’s Cup.
 Its purpose is to transform the lives of young people by providing opportunities to grow, achieve and to inspire excellence through sailing.
-The Foundation runs the Sailing Centre at the Academy and has a grant scheme supporting projects for young people.
+The Foundation runs the Watersports Centre at the Academy and has a grant scheme supporting projects for young people.